tue-robotics/tue_robocup/challenge_set_a_table/README.md

 ## CHALLENGE PLAN

 	# PART I
-	- enter the arena and go to the designated position
+	+ enter the arena and go to the designated position
 	+ hear: "Set the table!"
 	+ say: "What should I serve, master?"
-	- receive order and proceed, with respect to it
+	- receive order and proceed, with respect to it:
+			- meal 1: breakfast
+				- cereal box (easy)
+				- milk box (easy)
+				- glass (easy)
+				- bowl (hard)
+				- spoon (hard)
+				- napkins (hard)
+			- meal 2: lunch
+				- glass (easy)
+				- juice (easy)
+				- plastic steak (easy)
+				- bread (easy)
+				- plate (hard)
+				- knife (hard)
+				- fork (hard)
+				- napkins (hard)
 		- set the table:
 			- inspect the table (see what's missing)
 			- grab the needed objects from their default place (3 easy & 3 hard to grasp objects)
 			- open door to grab objects???
 			- place the objects on the table
 	- serve the meal: (2 options out of cereal and milk, sandwiches, toasts, Coffee and bread or something else)
 		- pour milk in the bowl???
 (We can bring our own food)
 		- pour cereals in the bowl???